-The National Student Production Awards honor outstanding student work in electronic media, and include more than 20 submission categories — including promos, news reporting, best DJ, comedy, entertainment, many sports categories and more for video and audio — as well as general categories in station imaging, website design and Social Media Presence.
+The National Student Production Awards honor outstanding student work in electronic media, and include more than 20 submission categories — including promos, news reporting, best DJ, comedy, entertainment, many sports categories and more for video and audio — as well as general categories in Radio Station imaging, website design and Social Media Presence.
 For each category, up to four finalists are chosen and announced before the conference.
 Winners and finalists are honored at the awards presentation.
 For a complete list of all 24 categories, visit the 2015 National Student Production Awards page.

 Last year, over 800 entries were submitted, and 96 entries chosen as finalists and winners.
 The awards ceremony was standing room only, and preceded by the convention keynote with John Curley, host of the Curley and Tom Radio Show in Seattle.